-A study by Kamau and Mukui (2011), noted that lack of awareness by distributors in the control of storage and transportation temperatures can have a major impact on product quality by nonobservance of the cold chain or inefficiency in its monitoring mechanisms.
+A study by Kamau and Mukui (2011), noted that lack of awareness by distributors in the control of storage and transportation temperatures can have a major impact on product quality by non-observance of the cold chain or inefficiency in its monitoring mechanisms.
 This may affect the products' therapeutic properties and consequently generate deficiency quality risks such as loss of therapeutic effects and intoxication with dire effects on the health of the users.
-According to a study by Oosterzee (2014), the World Health Organization (WHO) stated that as much as 25% of all vaccine products reach their destination in a degraded state.
-The Medicines and Healthcare Products Regulatory Agency reports that temperature rises above desired parameters are the number critical deficiency one in pharmaceutical warehouses contributing to about 43% of reported non-compliant cases (Jet Environmental, 2009).
-The fundamental industry challenges are: Logistics fee, dispensation fee, budgets, efficacy and speed of delivery.
-Other more pertinent issues are GDP and GMP which include: good wholesale practice, good pharmacy practice, validation and qualification, cold chain packaging, temperature monitoring and calibration.